-Our Board is currently comprised of five independent directors and one management director.
-Our Corporate Governance Guidelines state the Board should remain free to decide whether the Chairman and CEO positions should be held by the same person.
-This allows the Board to determine the best arrangement for the Company and its shareholders, given changing circumstances of the Company and the composition of the Board.
+Our Board of Directors is currently comprised of six independent directors and one management director.
+Our Corporate Governance Guidelines state the Board of Directors should remain free to decide whether the Chairman and CEO positions should be held by the same person.
+This allows the Board of Directors to determine the best arrangement for the Company and its shareholders, given changing circumstances of the Company and the composition of the Board of Directors.
 Currently the positions are separated.
-Mr. Zech, our non-executive chairman, has extensive knowledge and experience in a similarly complex industry from his 28 years with GATX, has a significant understanding of the Company based on his 20 years on the Board, and has a solid relationship with the other directors and management.
-Mr. Kakures, our Chief Executive Officer, is a seasoned leader with over 28 years of management and operational experience in the Company, clearly understands and drives its strategic growth, and interacts well with Mr. Zech and the other directors.
+Mr. Zech, our non-executive chairman, has extensive knowledge and experience in a similarly complex industry from his 28 years with GATX, has a significant understanding of the Company based on his 21 years on the Board of Directors, and has a solid relationship with the other directors and management.
+Mr. Kakures, our Chief Executive Officer, is a seasoned leader with over 29 years of management and operational experience in the Company, clearly understands and drives its strategic growth, and interacts well with Mr. Zech and the other directors.
 We believe our current leadership structure is optimal at this time.